-The identifier of the CDF.
-This identifier must have been initialized by a call to varNum The number of the rVariable to inquire.
-This number may be determined with a call to varName The rVariable's name.
-This character string must not be greater than dataType The data type of the rVariable.
-The data types are defined in Section 2.5.
+id The identifier of the CDF.
+This identifier must have been initialized by a call to CDFcreate or CDFopen. varNum The number of the rVariable to inquire.
+This number may be determined with a call to CDFvarNum (see Section 3.27). varName The rVariable's name.
+This character string must not be greater than CDF_VAR_NAME_LEN256 characters. dataType The data type of the rVariable.
+The data types are defined in Section 2.5. numElements The number of elements of the data type at each rVariable value.
+For character data types (CDF_CHAR and CDF_UCHAR), this is the number of characters in the string.
+(Each value consists of the entire string.)
+For all other data types, this will always be one (1) - multiple elements at each value are not allowed for non-character data types. recVariance The record variance.
+The record variances are defined in Section 2.9.

-CDFvarNum (see Section 3.27).